Memories of Matsuko: Summary

-Eventually, she begins to lose control of herself and begin to write the phrase: "Please forgive me for being born" on her walls.
+Eventually, she begins to lose control of herself and starts to write the phrase: "Please forgive me for being born" on her walls.
 While out to get medicine, Megumi sees her and tries to talk to her, but is rebuffed.
 Afterwards, Megumi tells her that she is looking for a hairdresser and gives her a business card, but Matsuko refuses Megumi's offer.
-That night, she has a dream of cutting Kumi's hair, and she is inspired to find Megumi's business card.
-Meanwhile, a gang of high school students accidentally hit her with a can, but when she tells them to go back home, one of the students hits her in the head and the rest of them beat her to death.
+That night, she has a dream of cutting Kumi's hair, and she is inspired to find Megumi's business card that she had previously discarded.
+Meanwhile, she encounters a gang of high school students who try to bully her, but when she tells them to go back home, one of the students hits her in the head and the rest of them beat her to death.

 Afterwards, a light appears in front of Matsuko and her soul travels back in time to her house.
 Eventually, Matsuko's soul stands in front of staircase to heaven, where Kumi is waiting for her and welcomes her back.